jeffpar/pcjs.v1/disks/pcx86/shareware/pctj/README.md

 	Editor                                  Editorial Director

-We've gone through those ZIP archives, filtered out the duplicates, organized them chronologically, and then put their contents onto diskette images that you can easily "Load" and "Save" in any PCjs machine.
+We've gone through those ZIP archives, filtered out the duplicates, organized them chronologically, and then put their contents onto diskette images that you can easily "Load" and "Save" in any [PCjs Machine](devices/pcx86/machine/).

 Looking at the dates alone, you can tell that this collection is woefully incomplete, but perhaps more will surface over time.
 [Let us know](mailto:Jeff@pcjs.org) if you find more.
 Thanks.